Micro Master's Degree in Engagement of Employees and Organisational Learning

 Tuition fees

-Tuition policies are in keeping with the provisions of the Paris-U policy and subject to change without notice.
-In some case, Paris-U offer variety of Scholarships for International Students.
+Tuition policies are in keeping with the provisions of the Paris-U policy and are subject to change without notice.
+In some cases, Paris-U offers a variety of Scholarships for International Students.

 Level 7 short courses certificate & e-certificate